5monkeys/django-enumfield/README.md

     }
 ```

-The Enum-class provides the possibility to use transition validation.
+The `Enum`-class provides the possibility to use transition validation.

 ```python
 from django.db import models